daffainfo/ctf-writeup/CryptoCTF 2023/Blue Office/README.md

 > The Blue Office's ingenious cipher, meticulously crafted for the prestigious CCTF, became an impenetrable enigma that left even the most seasoned cryptanalysts baffled.

 ## About the Challenge
-We have been given a zip file (You can download the file [here]).
+We have been given a zip file.
 And if you unzip the file, you will see there are 2 files called `blue_office.py` and `output.txt`.
 Here is the content of `blue_office.py`:

 ```python
 #!/usr/bin/enc python3